OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B06.md

 <img src="https://github.com/OfficeDev/TeamsAppCamp1/blob/main/Labs/Assets/06-008-updated.png?raw=true" alt="Product updated"/>

 ### Known issues

 ---
-😔 The rich adaptive card does not preview in compose area in a Microsoft Teams team's context.
+😔 The rich Adaptive card does not preview in compose area in a Microsoft Teams team's context.
 This is a bug which is currently with the product team.
 Fixes will be applied in March '22

 ### References

 ---